Localization and delocalization properties in quasi-periodically perturbed Kicked Harper and Harper models: Summary and discussion

 \section{Summary and discussion}

 In the present paper, we investigated the dynamical property of the initially localized wave packet in coherently perturbed kicked Harper and Harper models.

 In the A-type systems ($L=1$), localization-delocalization transition (LDT) appeared with increasing the perturbation strength $\eps$.
-The critical value $M_c$ which appear the LDT is $M_c=2$ for KHM and $M_c=3$ for Harper model in a sense that at $M=2$, the LDT is not caught and shows localization.
+The critical value $M_c$ which appear the LDT is $M_c=2$ for KHM, and $M_c=3$ for Harper model.
 The property for the number of the color $M$ is summarized in table \ref{fig:table1}.
-The table also describes the localized and delocalized transitions in the multidimensional Anderson model that corresponds to the 1D Anderson map and Anderson model with the quasiperiodic perturbation.
-In the case of KHM, if $M+1$ can be identified with the spatial dimension $d$, the existence of the LDT is a qualitatively consistent result with those of the LDT in $d-$dimensional Anderson model. \cite{anderson58,abrahams79,lifshiz88,abrahams10} However, in the time-continuous systems, the critical number of the colors, degrees of freedom, is not $d=M+1=2$ but $d=3$, unlike the periodically kicked quantum maps such as KAM and KHM. \cite{notarnicola18,tarquini17} We hope that this study will be useful for studying the long-time behavior of the dynamics in high-dimensional random systems and multi-degree-of-freedom quantum systems that cannot be calculated directly.

-The well-studied Harper model points out that the multifractality of the level statistics and the dynamics of the wave packet show universal behavior at critical point $V=V_c=1$. \cite{evangelou00,vattay14} Our results suggest that in a general localized systems, there is a transition point $\eps_c$ of the perturbation strength corresponding to the number of color $M$ of the quasi-periodic perturbation, and there are characteristic critical dynamics at the point.
+The table also describes the LDT in the multidimensional Anderson model that corresponds to the 1D Anderson map and Anderson model with the quasiperiodic perturbation.
+In the case of KHM, if $M+1$ can be identified with the spatial dimension $d$, the existence of the LDT is a qualitatively consistent result with those of the LDT in $d-$dimensional Anderson model \cite{anderson58,abrahams79,lifshiz88,abrahams10}.
+However, in the time-continuous systems, the critical number of the colors, degrees of freedom, is not $d=M+1=2$ but $d=3$, unlike the periodically kicked quantum maps such as KAM and KHM \cite{notarnicola18,tarquini17}.
+We hope that this study will be useful for studying the long-time behavior of the dynamics in high-dimensional random systems and multi-degree-of-freedom quantum systems that cannot be calculated directly.
+Our results suggest that in a general localized systems, there is a transition point $\eps_c$ of the perturbation strength corresponding to the number of color $M$ of the quasi-periodic perturbation, and there are characteristic critical dynamics at the point.
 It controls the quantum coherence that causes the localization.